SoftFluent/CodeFluent-Entities-Documentation/code-generators/microsoft_sql_server_code_generator.md

 All those data objects are created by the generated scripts.
 By default, those generated scripts are ran automatically when building your model.

-Furthermore, the Microsoft SQL Server Producer has a **differential engine**, meaning that between generations the database isn't dropped and created over but **altered** (columns and procedures added, types changed).
+Furthermore, the Microsoft SQL Server Producer has a **differential engine**, meaning that between generations the database isn't dropped and created over but **altered** (columns and procedures added, types changed, etc...) only if needed.
 This feature is a key feature, since it allows to generate continuously, driving developments from the model.

 ## Configuration

-Here are the configuration options.
+Here are the standard configuration options.

 ![](img/sql-server-01.png)